Rocky Mountain National Park

 One of the top outdoor and adventure destinations in the world is just an hour and a half from Denver.
 Take a day and explore this magnificent natural gem.

 In 1909, naturalist Enos Mills wrote about the area that is now Rocky Mountain National Park, "In years to come when I am asleep beneath the pines, thousands of families will find rest and hope in this park."
+Recently, Lonely Planet ranked Rocky Mountain National Park #2 on their list for the top places to visit in 2015.

 More than a century later, his prediction has come true - and then some.
-Rocky Mountain National Park (RMNP) is the most popular attraction in Colorado, drawing three million annual visitors to its 416 square miles of mountain beauty.
+Rocky Mountain National Park (RMNP) is one of the most popular attractions in Colorado, drawing three million annual visitors to its 416 square miles of mountain beauty.
 The wilderness area includes 359 miles of hiking trails, 150 lakes, 60 mountains taller than 12,000 feet, and the opportunity to see elk, bighorn sheep, and moose.
 In 2014, National Geographic named Rocky Mountain National Park as one of its best trips in the world.

 RMNP stands out, among many other reasons, from other outdoor destinations due to its accessibility.
 Just 71 miles from Denver, the park is a memorable summer daytrip - and at $20 per automobile per day, it's also a very affordable one.